anonymous-branches/reproducible-research_homework/README.md

 <b>a) Import the data for double-stranded DNA (dsDNA) viruses taken from the Supplementary Materials of the original paper into Posit Cloud (the csv file is in the question-5-data folder).
 How many rows and columns does the table have?
 (3 points) </b>

+The table has 33 rows and 13 columns.

 <b>b) What transformation can you use to fit a linear model to the data?
 Apply the transformation.
 (3 points) </b>

 <b>c) Find the exponent (β) and scaling factor (α) of the allometric law for dsDNA viruses and write the p-values from the model you obtained, are they statistically significant?
 Compare the values you found to those shown in Table 2 of the paper, did you find the same values?
 (10 points) </b>